Somalia: HRDs Face Tough Challenges.

 Somalia: HRDs in Somalia face multiple challenges including serious threats, targeted killing, arbitrary arrests, as the war on freedom of expression rages and HRDs in the Somalia are reporting about how they are targeted with arbitrary arrests, torture and targeted killing by alshabab and the central authorities and security forces.
-HRDs have reported several accounts of arbitrary arrests in 2020/2021 as a crackdown on civil society ensues mainly in regions governed by warlords e.g. Juba+land and puntland.
+HRDs have reported several accounts of arbitrary arrests in 2020/2021 as a crackdown on civil society ensues mainly in regions governed by warlords e.g. Juba and puntlaan in Somalia.

 In early March 2021, Somali journalist & human rights activist; Jamal Farah Adan shot and killed, Al-Shabaab claims responsibility.